KA8SCP/g32_user_tool/README.md

 Use a cron job to execute it on a schedule.

-If you want the html report "hidden", create a hidden directory like /var/www/html/.reports and change the script to write the 2 files there.
+If you want the html report "hidden", create a hidden directory like /var/www/html/.reports first and change the script to write the 2 files there.